RGF-team/rgf/Readme.md

 	sl2: Default is equal to ls.
 On some data, λ/100 works well.

-Detail instruction of tuning parameters is [here](http://tongzhang-ml.org/software/rgf/rgf1.2-guide.pdf).
+Detailed instruction of tuning parameters is [here](http://tongzhang-ml.org/software/rgf/rgf1.2-guide.pdf).

 ## Using at Kaggle Kernel
 Now, Kaggle Kernel supports rgf_python.